bryan-lolordo/deep-learning-challenge/README.md

 # Overview of the analysis:
 The purpose of this analysis is to create a machine learning model to help determine and predict which applicants will have success in their projects and should receive funding.
 The goal is to use TensorFlow to create a model then optimize it to increase the accuracy.

+The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
+With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.

 # Results:
 1. Original model received accuracy of 72.5%
 2. Optimized model received accuracy level of 79%